Knit hugs into the lives of homeless animals, especially dogs and cats, and offer them chances for better lives with the Snuggles Project

 The Snuggles Project is still going strong today.
 One aspect of the Snuggles Project has remained: the encouragement to donate locally.

-Check out the Making a Snuggles Donation page for donation guidelines and assistance.
+Check out the FAQs page for donation guidelines and assistance.
 You can also learn what to do if your shelter of choice isn’t on their Worldwide Shelter Directory.
 If you don’t already have a preferred local shelter, you can use this page to find a shelter that accepts Snuggles.